-Oil demand - or alternatively, consumption - is one of the key determinants of oil prices.
-However, as shown in the chart below, and as widely discussed in the literature, oil shocks and declines are also tightly linked to distinct political and socioeconomic events.8
+Oil demand – or alternatively, consumption – is one of the key determinants of oil prices.
+However, as shown in the chart, and as widely discussed in the literature, oil shocks and declines are also tightly linked to distinct political and socioeconomic events.16

-The chart below shows the crude oil price (measured in 2015 US$ per barrel) versus global oil consumption, measured in barrels per day.
+The chart shows the crude oil price (measured in 2015 US$ per barrel) versus global oil consumption, measured in barrels per day.
 Each marker represents the price-consumption values for a given year from 1965 to 2015.
-Key political, economic and social events have also been detailed below.
+Key political, economic and social events have also been detailed.
 This chart is also available to view in interactive form, here.

 Overall, we see that the sharp changes in oil price coincide with large sociopolitical events – for example, the OPEC oil embargo of 1973 led to a sharp rise in prices; the Iranian Revolution of 1979 and the 2008 financial crisis to a sharp decline; and a continued fall in prices since 2011, when US output of shale oil has been consistently growing.

-The terms 'reserves' and 'reserves' are often used interchangeably.
+The terms ‘reserves’ and ‘resources’ are often used interchangeably.
 However, there is an important distinction between the two.
-The chart below explains this distinction visually.
+The chart explains this distinction visually.

 It is true that every reserve is a resource, but not every resource is a reserve.
 There are two requirements which determine whether a mineral resource becomes a reserve.
 The first is the degree of certainty that it exists: the planet likely has many mineral resources which we have not yet discovered.
 So to be defined as a reserve, we must have either a proved, probable or possible understanding of its existence.
 The second criteria relates to the economic feasibility of being able to access and extract the mineral resource.
 To be defined as a reserve, it must be economically and technologically viable to recover.
 If the economics are subeconomic (i.e. would result in a net loss) or marginal, a mineral resource is not defined as a reserve.